jevargas-m/retirement-planner/README.md

 The program will ask the user for their age and their retirement goals, and how much money they can regularly contribute toward retirement.
 It will also include a brief survey to gauge user's risk appetite.
 Based on that information, the program will suggest a portfolio (a mix of equity and bonds) based on their goals and risk appetite.
 We plan on running a Monte Carlo simulation of the portfolio to present the user a projection of what their retirement income may look like in the future, and show scenarios of potential positive and negative outcomes based on the simulation.

 ## How to run the program

+**IMPORTANT** The program uses Math Commons library, it is important to include the jar file (in the jar folder) to the Build Path in order for the program to compile

 * Step 1: Find the Main.java file and run it.
 Wait for a pop-up window.
 * Step 2: Provide all the inputs in the pop-up window, including Initial Principal, Yearly Deposits, Yearly Withdrawals, Current Age, Retirement Age, and Max Age.
 * Step 3: Answer the four questions by selecting answers in the dropdown menus, and click the "Equity Wizard" button.
 OR manually move the percentage equity slider to pick your desired percent of equity in your investment portfolio.